 CVRI MICROSCOPY Core: SUMMARY OF CAPABILITIES

 The CVRI Microscopy Core consists of 5 well-maintained microscopes.
 The Core is overseen by Drs.
-Chen Yan and Linda Callahan.
+Peng Yao and Linda Callahan.
 The Microscopy Core works in conjunction with the CVRI Histology core and the microsurgery core for design and interpretation of microscopy-related experiments.
-The 5 microscopes within the core include a ZOE imaging system (ZOE), an upright epifluorescence microscope (BX51), an inverted epifluorescence microscope (IX 70), a timelapse/FRET microscope capable of FRET, multipoint timelapse imaging, and TIRF, and a laser point scanning confocal microscope (FV 1000 confocal).
-Dr. Linda Callahan trains all users on each of the microscopes and assists with trouble shooting of experiments and experimental design.
+The 5 microscopes within the core include a ZOE imaging system (ZOE), an upright epifluorescence microscope (BX51), an inverted epifluorescence microscope (IX 70), a timelapse/FRET microscope (capable of FRET, multipoint timelapse imaging, and TIRF), and a laser point scanning confocal microscope (FV1000 confocal).
+Dr. Linda Callahan trains all users on each of the microscopes and assists with experimental design and trouble-shooting of imaging experiments.
 Dr. Callahan also maintains the microscopes, working with vendors as needed to upgrade or maintain instruments.
 Below is a brief summary of the capabilities of each microscope.

-- The timelapse/FRET microscope is capable of FRET, long-term muti-point timelapse, and TIRF imaging.
+The timelapse/FRET microscope is capable of FRET, long-term multi-point timelapse, and TIRF imaging.
 Easily images live cell culture using glass bottom coverslip dishes or fixed tissue/fixed cultures.
 Fully automated.
 Inverted microscope with an enclosed temperature, humidity, and CO2 environmental control chamber.
 Multiple filter combination capabilities.
 Xenon lamp excitation and Hamamatsu Orca camera.
-It is in room G11006.
+It is in room G.11006.

-Optimal imaging for the high resolution microscopes is best when tissue samples or cultures are imaged through 0.17 mm coverslips or 0.17 mm glass bottom dishes (#1.5 coverslips in catalogs).
-For more information, please contact Chen_Yan@urmc.rochester.edu and Linda_Callahan@urmc.rochester.edu.
+Optimal imaging for the high-resolution microscopes is best when tissue samples or cultures are imaged through 0.17 mm coverslips for slides or 0.17 mm glass bottom dishes for cultures (#1.5 coverslips in catalogs).
+For more information, please contact Peng_Yao@urmc.rochester.edu and Linda_Callahan@urmc.rochester.edu.

 The goal of the Microsurgical and Cardiovascular Pathophysiology Core is to support small animal pre-clinical translational and mechanistic research conducted by Aab CVRI investigators.
 The Core is staffed by three full time employees who provide a wide range of services, including microsurgeries, ultrasound imaging, invasive hemodynamics, and precision tissue harvesting.
 We are also happy to work with investigators to develop new customized surgical models of cardiovascular disease.